AI Visibility vs Traditional SEO: Key Differences

 The Bottom Line

-You need both traditional SEO and AI SEO.
+You need both traditional SEO and AI visibility.
 They're complementary, not competing strategies.

 Traditional SEO helps you rank in Google.
-AI SEO helps you get cited by ChatGPT, Perplexity, and Claude.
+AI visibility helps you get recommended by ChatGPT, Perplexity, and Claude.
 As more users shift to AI assistants for answers, the businesses that optimize for both will capture the most traffic.

 Start by auditing your current AI visibility.
 Identify gaps in entity clarity, schema markup, and content freshness.
 Then build on your existing SEO foundation with AI-specific optimizations.